flashbots/mev-research/ZKP_FHE_FRP.md

 3) Finally, implement a simplified version of an FHE-SNARK for the application described in https://writings.flashbots.net/blind-arbitrage-fhe - 40 hours
 **Languages**: Rust
 **Frameworks/Libraries**: Arkworks or Plonky3
+**Existing Components**: For 1.a, 1.b, there is a lot of existing code that I am familiar with that can be used.
+For (2), recent work listed as well as this new paper: https://eprint.iacr.org/2024/1684.pdf have implementations that I can use as a starting point.
+For (3) I can use resources from (2) as well as existing Flashbots code to understand better the MEV process.

 ## References